whiprandolph/bestseller/notes.md

 * Overall impressions
   - makes me want to get back to the big book
   - really good
-  - on a big level: does a really good job painting the big picture, saying what's wrong, what needs to be done to make a healthy culture
+  - on a big level: does a really good job painting the big picture, saying what's wrong, what needs to be done to make a healthy nation
-    - people need to do lots of work to grow after growing up in unhealthy culture w/racism, sexism etc
+    - people need to do lots of work to grow after growing up in unhealthy nation w/racism, sexism etc
     - bringing up NVC
     - interested in getting into detail more
     - paints accurate, really good picture about what's unhealthy